- Written by Emma Sharp on

 The video content that often becomes most popular is generally not ‘overproduced’ and has almost an amateur style to it.
 Snippets depicting the reality of users’ lives, as opposed to the highly stylised and ‘perfect’ content that is commonly seen on other visual platforms like Instagram and YouTube.

-Absolutely, brands can and already are using TikTok to target their desired, or future desired audience.
+Absolutely, brands can and already are using TikTok to target their desired, or future desired audience with many trying to understand how to grow quickly on TikTok.
 A pitch deck supposedly from TikTok themselves which was recently leaked by Ad Age suggests that using the platform to advertise officially comes with a hefty price tag, the ability for a brand to succeed on a platform that is currently in its infancy is probably significantly higher than on other social media platforms.
 You just need to connect with the audience.

 There are some excellent examples of brands and organisations you may not typically expect managing to do this on TikTok.

-For example, the Washington Post is a newspaper, and as such not an organisation the majority of the youth of the world probably care too heavily about at this stage in their lives; however, their relatable, humorous, office-based content keeps going viral and has opened up an entirely new demographic for the media outlet.
+For example, the Washington Post is a newspaper, and as such not an organisation the majority of the youth of the world probably care too heavily about at this stage in their lives; however, despite their usual demographic not being who TikTok is aimed at, their relatable, humorous, office-based content keeps going viral and has opened up an entirely new demographic for the media outlet.

 A demographic who, in years to come, may very well remember the name Washington Post when they are deciding where to source their news from while sitting at their desk job.

 Right now, it’s free, it’s easy and it’s where a lot of the global digital audience is playing.
-By May 2019 it had been downloaded over 1.2bn times on App Store and Google Play.
-Getting an early foot in the door could be very beneficial on the platform.
+TikTok has been downloaded over 3 billion times globally on AGetting an early foot in the door could be very beneficial on the platform.